 - If you are court-ordered to pay in a domestic relations case, such as a divorce.

 You may also get a break from the penalty if you can show hardship.
 A hardship distribution is the amount you withdraw from your 401(k) account, which your employer allows because of your immediate and heavy financial need that meets IRS guidelines and is approved by the plan administrator.
 Your employer can make a decision to grant you a hardship distribution after determining that you have no other reasonable financial resources or assets available to satisfy your need.
 Resources include insurance reimbursements, commercial loans or liquidation of your assets.
 If a hardship distribution is approved, you can withdraw only the amount of money to satisfy the need, which may include the funds to pay your anticipated taxes and the early withdrawal penalty.

 Although administrators of retirement plans are not required to grant hardship distributions to plan participants, the IRS extends latitude to the administrators for allowing some participants to withdraw funds early.
 The term the IRS uses to describe the hardships that warrant such a consideration is “immediate and heavy financial need.”

 The employer determines whether an employee has an immediate and heavy financial need according to the specific plan details and the employee's circumstances.
 Personal purchases are typically not considered financial needs, such as household goods or luxury items, so they do not meet the conditions of immediacy and severity.
 Further, a plan administrator cannot automatically deny that a financial need is immediate and heavy just because a plan participant could have reasonably foreseen the need.

-Automatically Recognized Hardships for 2017 and Onward
+Automatically Recognized Hardships

 IRS regulations were amended in February 2017 to give employees automatic recognition of these six specific immediate and heavy financial needs, possible even if the individual could have "reasonably foreseen" them or voluntarily incurred them: